-Geodetic or trigonometric surveying takes into account the curvature of earth.
-Since very extensive areas and very large distances are involved, curvature of the earth has to be consodered.
-In geodic surveying highly refined instruments and methods are used for taking measurements.
-Geodetic work is usually undertaken by a state agency e.g. Survey of Pakistan.
-It consists of:
+Geodetic or trigonometrically surveying takes into account the curvature of earth Since very extensive areas and very large distances are involved.
+In geodetic surveying highly refined instruments and methods are used.
+Geodetic work is undertaken by the state agency e.g. survey of Pakistan undertaken by the state agency.

 The object of geodetic surveying is to accurately determine the relative position of a sys of widely separated pts (stations) on the surface of earth and also their absolute positions.

 Relative positions are determined in terms of azimuths and length f lines joining them.
 Absolute positions are determined in terms of latitude and longitudes and elevations above mean sea laves.
 The methods employed in geodetic surveying are:

 - Precise traverse (inferior and used when triangulation is physically impossible or very expensive) e.g. Densely wooded country.

 It is based on the trigonometry proposition that of one side and three angles be computed by the application of since rule.
 In this method suitable points called triangulation stations are selected and established throughout the area to be surveyed.

 The stations may be connected by a series of triangles or a chain of quadrilaterals as shown.